Role of AGNs in the Luminous Infrared Galaxy phase since z ~ 3: DISSUSSION

-To efficiently investigate the evolutionary stages of the AGN concomitance with star formation, our approach is to study the properties galaxies detected in both infrared and X-ray. \citet{Rafferty2011} had a similar approach to ours, looking for the X-ray counterpart of $70\micron$-selected galaxies in the ECDF-S and EGS fields.
-Performing both a X-ray spectrum and a X-ray band ratio analysis, assuming a power-low spectrum with different column densities, they did not identify any excess of neutral hydrogen in $70\micron$-selected X-ray sources compared to other X-ray selected AGNs.
-They concluded that the absence of obscured AGN among the star-forming galaxies contradicts to the current AGN and galaxy co-evolution model \citep{Hopkins2008}.
-Actually, the main reason why \citet{Rafferty2011} did not detect any additional obscured AGN from \sfgs, is probably the statistical insufficiency of their sample.
-They only had accessed to 17 of AGN detected in 70\micron, with hydrogen column density $N_{H}$ derived by X-ray spectral analysis \citep{Tozzi2006}, comparing with whole AGN population.
+To efficiently investigate the concomitant evolutionary stages of the AGN and star formation, our approach is to study the properties of galaxies detected in both infrared and X-ray. \citet{Rafferty2011} had taken a similar approach to ours, looking for the X-ray counterpart of $70\micron$-selected galaxies in the ECDF-S, CDF-S, and EGS fields.
+They performed both a X-ray spectrum and X-ray band ratio analysis, assuming a power-law spectrum, and derived neutral hydrogen column densities for their 70$\micron$-selected X-ray and full X-ray selected AGN samples.
+The $N_{H}$ from \citet{Rafferty2011} results ranged between 10$^{20}$ and 10$^{23}$ cm$^{-2}$, which is consistent with our mean value of $N_{H}$ $\sim$ 10$^{22}$ cm$^{-2}$.
+Both \citet{Rafferty2011} and our work have identified one possible Compton-thick AGN comparable to the X-ray properties of ULIRGs in the local universe.
+However, they did not identify any excess of neutral hydrogen in 70$\micron$-selected X-ray sources compared to other X-ray selected AGNs (Figure 4 in \citet{Rafferty2011} paper), in contrast with our result.
+Their result implies that the obscured AGN population is not higher among the 70$\micron$-selected X-ray sources, which contradicts the predictions of current AGN/starburst co-evolution models \citep{Hopkins2008}.
+The main reason why \citet{Rafferty2011} have a different result to us, is probably that there are more ($\sim$ 15\%) \smx galaxies at 0$<$z$<$1 in our sample.
+In this redshift range, we find a large obscured AGN population (i.e. more AGNs with higher HR values; see the top panel of Figure~\ref{fig:hr_z}), which leads to the conclusion that \smx galaxies more often contain obscured AGNs.
+On the other hand, we lack $\sim$15\% \smx galaxies at the redshift z$>$2.
+In Figure~\ref{fig:hr_z}, the top panel shows the HR as a function of redshift, higher values of HR are concentrated in the lower redshift bins.
+In contrast, the HRs of the higher redshift galaxies are relatively low.
+This result is expected because the rest-frame bands shift to higher frequency at high redshift, and so the HR becomes less sensitive to absorption.
+The bottom panel of Figure~\ref{fig:hr_z} shows the HR versus log($L_{\rm IR}$) at 0$<$z$<$1.
+Given the large uncertainties, there is no apparent dependence between HR and log($L_{\rm IR}$).
+The mean HR is constant across the full log($L_{\rm IR}$) range.